cryptocode/zigfsm/README.md

 <img align="right" width="160" height="160" src="https://user-images.githubusercontent.com/34946442/152222895-9c8adb22-a22d-4bce-a513-3486ca28bdd5.png"> zig**fsm** is a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) library for Zig.

-This library supports Zig 0.12 as well as Zig master.
-Last test was on Zig version `0.13.0-dev.346+e54fcdb5b`.
+This library supports Zig 0.12.x, 0.13 as well as Zig master.
+Last test was on Zig version `0.14.0-dev.32+4aa15440c`.

-Use the zigfsm master branch to compile with Zig master.
-Use the zig-0.12 tag to compile with Zig 0.12.
+Use the zigfsm main branch to compile with Zig master.
+Use the appropriate zig-<version> tag to target a Zig version not compatible with the main branch.

+Tested on Linux, macOS, FreeBSD and Windows.

 ## Table of Contents
 * [Features](#features)